Creditors do not have an unlimited amount of time to sue you to collect the money. If they wait too long to do it, they'll be out of luck.

 If a creditor sues you past the statute of limitations, then you need to take action now!
 Doing nothing will just result in a judgment being entered against you, your bank account being levied, and/or your wages being garnished.

-If the suit is for over $10,000, you realize that you need to take action and need a lawyer to assist you, and are ready to hire one, then call my office immediately at 856-432-4113 to schedule an appointment to meet with me.
+If the suit is for over $10,000, you realize that you need to take action and need a lawyer to assist you, and are ready to hire one, then click this link to schedule a call to discuss your case.

 Want more information on how to fight back with your creditors?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Become empowered and protect your rights!